reubenharry/haskell-docs/docs/docs/faqs/io.md

 ## Answer

-There is a special type, `IO ()`, for this kind of general side effects like printing, and these actions can be sequenced using the `do` syntax shown here:
+There is a special type, `IO ()`, for this kind of general side effects like printing, and these actions can be sequenced using the [do syntax](/basics/syntax/#do-notation):

 ```hs
 import qualified Data.Text as T